Today’s rates for a wide variety of multifamily loans

 A high cap rate indicates a higher potential return on investment for the rental property.
 For example, if a property has a cap rate of 10%, this means that the potential return on the investment is 10% of the property's market value.

-What Is a Good Cap Rate?
+What Is a Good Cap Rate for a Rental Property?

 The short answer is that it depends.
 High-demand markets with high property values will have notably lower cap rate averages than lower-demand parts of the country with stagnating market values.